applied-systems-biology/jipipe-website/content/_index.md

 # Macro programming for everyone!

-ACAQ5 is a graphical programming language for [ImageJ](https://fiji.sc/).
+ACAQ5 is a graphical batch processing programming language for [ImageJ](https://fiji.sc/).
 It comes with an easy-to-use graphical macro editor that requires no programming knowledge.
-Image processing steps can be added to the user interface and connected to form powerful and complex pipelines.
+Image processing steps can be added to the user interface and connected to form powerful and complex pipelines that can be easily scaled up and down.

 <center>
 <button class="btn btn-success btn-large" type="button" onclick="location.href='/download'"> <i class="fa fa-windows"></i><i class="fa fa-linux"></i><i class="fa fa-apple"></i> Download now </button>